tangaiyun/redislimiter-spring-boot/README.md

 ## 9. Testing
 ```
 You can use a HTTP client tool such as postman,restd, curl, and visit the URL http://localhost:8888/demo/test.
-Don't forget to add a pair userid=tom in your HTTP request header, then you can find the user with userid "tom" can visit this url twice successfully at most in one minute.
+Don't forget to add a pair value "userid=tom" in your HTTP request header, then you can find the user with userid "tom" can visit this url twice successfully at most in one minute.

 by postman,restd visit the URL http://localhost:8888/demo/dynamictest, and put the pair value "X-Real-IP=127.0.0.1" in your HTTP request header,  then you can find only five requests with header "X-Real-IP=127.0.0.1" will be successful in one minute.
 ```